-Lee Richardson has had a lifelong dream to live and work on his family’s farm and to promote and preserve Agriculture as a way of life on the Eastern Shore.
-With this goal in mind, upon graduating from high school, Lee attended the University of Delaware and pursued his Bachelors of Science degree in Agriculture, which he received in 1992.
-Immediately following graduation, Lee returned home to Richardson Farms, where he serves as Vice President and happily continues to work with his family today.
+Lee Richardson has had a lifelong dream to live and work on his family’s farm and to promote and preserve agriculture as a way of life on the Eastern Shore.
+With this goal in mind, upon graduating from high school, Lee attended the University of Delaware and pursued his B.S. in Agriculture, which he received in 1992.
+Immediately following graduation, Lee returned home to Richardson Farms, where he serves as vice president and happily continues to work with his family today.

 Richardson Farms grows corn and soybeans, and uses increasingly advanced technology to assure that the farm continues to prosper while maintaining high environmental standards.
 In addition to their grain operation, Lee grows chickens for Perdue Farms and, during the summer months, also grows sweet corn to sell at their farm stand.

 Having a passion for agriculture has led Lee to serve and take leadership roles in various capacities throughout his career.
 Some notable memberships he has held are president of the University of Delaware Ag Alumni Board, president of Wicomico Farm Bureau (where he continues to serve on the Board of Directors and the Executive Committee), member of the Board of Directors for the Maryland State Farm Bureau, treasurer of the Wicomico Soil Conservation Board, various executive positions for the Wicomico County Young Farmers and Ranchers, Nominating Committee for MidAtlantic Farm Credit, and, perhaps most notably, Chairman of Save Farm Families.org where he worked to protect the rights of young family farms and the poultry industry.

 Lee lives in Wicomico County with his wife Tracy.